Gears of War 4: Development

 Gears of War 4 runs at 30 frames per second in its single player modes, and 60 in its multiplayer modes, both at 1080p.
 The game uses Unreal Engine 4.
 Similarly to Halo 5: Guardians, the game employs a dynamic scaling system to maintain a consistent frame rate, under which the resolution is automatically decreased and upscaled back to 1080p during more intensive scenes.
 Ferguson stated that the Xbox One S has an improved CPU and GPU which allows for more consistent resolution on Gears of War 4, compared to the original Xbox One.
 During its E3 2016 press conference, Microsoft announced that Gears of War 4 would be released on PC exclusively for Windows 10 Windows Store.
 It is an Xbox Play Anywhere game, with digital cross-buys and cross-platform multiplayer available between Windows 10 and Xbox versions.
 In August 2016, Game of Thrones composer Ramin Djawadi confirmed he would be involved as the main creator of Gear of War 4s soundtrack.
 In an interview, Djawadi spoke about the sound of the score, "Obviously, I want to make it very different to Game of Thrones.
 "Whenever I approach a new project, I want to make sure I'm setting up a new sound - even though we're still using a lot of orchestra and percussion."

 On September 19, 2016, The Coalition announced that the game had "gone gold", meaning development had finished and manufacturing production had begun.

 Microsoft at its E3 keynote on July 11, 2017, explained that several Xbox titles would be receiving a free 4K visual update.
 The Coalition's technical director Kate Rayner said that The Coalition had been working with Microsoft's Xbox One X console for some time now.
-Gears of War 4 will support native 4K resolution, with higher resolution textures across the entire game including characters, environments, visual effects, and more on the Xbox One X console.
+Gears of War 4 supports native 4K resolution, with higher resolution textures across the entire game including characters, environments, visual effects, and more on the Xbox One X console.
 Combined with the 4K resolution, Gears of War 4 on the Xbox One X also features High Dynamic Range (HDR) colors with Wide Color Gamut Support.
 Two technical improvement to the visuals beyond higher resolution textures are fully dynamic shadows and improved reflections.
 With this new update comes support for Dolby Atmos 7.1.4 sound technology that adds additional sound channels for a more immersive game environment.